Arkapravo/test_move_base/README.md

 test_move_base
 ==============

-simple node to change the heading angle of a robot with keyboard inputs
+Utility : Simple ROS node to change the heading angle of a robot with keyboard inputs

+Platform : Tried on ROS Electric